sass/sass/doc-src/SASS_CHANGELOG.md

 * Allow modulo arithmetic for numbers with compatible units.
 Thanks to [Isaac Devine](http://www.devinesystems.co.nz).

+* Keyword arguments to mixins and functions that contain hyphens will have the hyphens preserved when using `sass-convert`.

 * There's new parser logic for `@keyframes` directives.
 This will improve the formatting of these directives, as well as catch more errors when using them.